maxtaco/ruby-coffee-script/README.md

 This library depends on the `coffee-script-source` gem which is updated any time a new version of CoffeeScript is released.
-(The `coffee-script-source` gem's version number is synced with each official CoffeeScript release.)
-This way you can build against different versions of CoffeeScript by requiring the correct version of the `coffee-script-source` gem.
+(The `iced-coffee-script-source` gem's version number is synced with each official IcedCoffeeScript release.)
+This way you can build against different versions of IcedCoffeeScript by requiring the correct version of the `iced-coffee-script-source` gem.

 In addition, you can use this library with unreleased versions of CoffeeScript by setting the `COFFEESCRIPT_SOURCE_PATH` environment